15+ years. Thousands of dogs in various environments – group classes,

-Hello, I’m Lisa and I’ve been working with dogs for well over a decade.
-Prior to becoming a professional dog trainer, I spent many years playing in the mountains with a rag tag team of sled dogs – all Siberian Huskies, several of them rescued or second-hand dogs The name of the business – Northern Tails Dog Training – is a nod to that part of my journey and the curly tails of the Northern Breed dogs, which I saw a lot of from the back of my sled.
+Hello, I’m Lisa and I’ve been working with dogs professionally for over 15 years.
+Prior to becoming a professional dog trainer, I spent many years playing in the mountains with a rag tag team of sled dogs; all Siberian Huskies, several of them rescued.
+The name of the business – Northern Tails Dog Training – is a nod to that part of my journey and the curly tails of the Northern Breed dogs, which I saw a lot of from the back of my sled.

-In 2004 I became certified through the Certification Council for Professional Dog Trainers.
-Maintaining that certification requires that I attend yearly continuing education seminars – consequently, I have studied with some of the most progressive and respected trainers in the world and am constantly revising my approach to training and behavior modification based on the new things I learn.
+In 2004 I became certified through the Certification Council for Professional Dog Trainers, and have studied with some of the most respected trainers in the world – all of whom are dedicated to positive reinforcement, science-based training methodology.

 In addition to working with thousands of dogs in group classes, private training and board and train programs, my experience includes:

 - Training Director for F.I.D.O., which was the prison dog training program at Geiger Corrections Center in Spokane.
-As the Director of Training I was responsible for developing the teaching and training curriculum, and establishing selection criteria for the dogs.
+As the Director of Training, I was responsible for developing the teaching and training curriculum and establishing selection criteria for the dog.
 Unfortunately, the program came to an abrupt end after 18 months when Geiger ended its contract with the Bureau of Prisons to house Federal Inmates.

-I share my home with my two teaching partners:
+I share my home with two canine friends and teaching partners:

-Both of these dogs are part of my beating heart – I love them more than words could possibly express and I am truly honored to be a recipient of all they have to teach me.
+Both of these dogs are part of my beating heart.
+I love them more than words could possibly express and am genuinely honored to have them in my life.